KevinVuongly/programmeerproject/README.md

 Like my proposal, the world map can be updated through time and the area chart gets updated when clicked on a country.
 All of this should be possible to implement through D3.

 ### Hardest parts
-- No experience in creating a world map, especially getting it colored according to a legend
+- No experience in creating a world map, especially getting it colored according to a legend and implementing the linked views to the world map
-- Not all data is available for some certain countries creating holes in the visualizations
+- Not all data is available for some certain countries creating gaps in the visualizations